 Compound interest is a powerful yet simple concept that is often overlooked by the average person when they are planning for their retirement.
 Compound interest occurs when the interest on capital is reinvested for subsequent periods.
-While this may not sound like much for the first few compounding periods, the impact of compound interest increases exponentially as the number of compounding periods increase.
+While this may not sound like much for the first few compounding periods, the impact of compound interest increases exponentially as the number of compounding periods increases.

-Therefore, you want to have as much money as possible accruing the effect of compound interest as early as possible in your career.
+Therefore, you want to have as much money as possible accruing compound interest as early as possible in your career.
 The sooner you start saving and the more that you save, the more the power of compound interest can make your money work for you and allow you to contribute less overall in the end for the same outcome.

 When the impact of compound interest is added in, the additional savings that you will make from maximizing your IRA contribution will be enormous.
 Instead of your income going right to the government, it can sit in your IRA account building compound interest for years or decades until you decide to retire, draw down your savings and pay out the deferred taxes that you owe on the original sum.